 Primary care doctors can prescribe medications for migraine headaches, and upper cervical chiropractors can provide an atlas bone adjustment to correct vertebral subluxations that may be causing your migraines.
 You should also ensure you're eating healthy foods and getting enough sleep regularly to prevent your headaches from occurring in the first place.

 Swimming is a fantastic!
 It is fun and relaxing but if you're like most swimmers, you've probably experienced the pain that comes with a headache after swimming.
 This can be rather frustrating, especially if you have no idea what it is or why!

-But, fear not!
+But fear not!
 There are ways to avoid these headaches.
-Here are some of the reasons why headaches occur after swimming and how to avoid them:
+Here are some of the reasons why you experience headaches after swimming treatment and how to avoid them:

 If you feel like your head's spinning after swimming, it might be because you're dehydrated.
 Make sure to drink plenty of water before and after your swim, so your body is adequately hydrated before hitting the pool or the sea.